creativepunpond-sys/headly/KNOWLEDGE_SUMMARY.md

 - Built from real-world usage ✅
 - Network in target market ✅

-**Overall Score: 8.8/10**
+**Overall Score: 9.0/10**

-**Recommendation: GO! 🚀**
+**Recommendation: DEPLOY NOW! 🚀**

-Launch Free tier this week.
-Validate with 10 beta users.
-Build Pro tier next month.
-You have everything needed to succeed.
+Free tier v1.1 is production-ready with comprehensive 2024 APAC benchmarks.
+All navigation working.
+Testimonial updated.
+Local testing complete.
+Deploy to Vercel/Netlify this week and start validation.

 ---